healeycodes/healeycodes.com/posts/visualizing-chess-bitboards.md

 When simulating board games on a computer, one of the challenges is keeping track of the game pieces.
 Bitboards are an efficient way to store game state in (usually) 64-bit integers.
 There are 64 positions on a chess board so we can use each bit as an on/off switch.

 Let's say I want to describe a board where `f5` is occupied.
 For that, we can use the number `67108864`.
-In decimal notation, it doesn't seem much like a chessboard.
-In hex, we can see that there's some structure: `0x0000000004000000`.
+In decimal notation, it doesn't look that much like a chessboard.
+In hex, we can see that there's a little more structure: `0x0000000004000000`.

 For me, it starts to make more sense when representated as a binary number with 64 digits.